 ** Valid for Low-income and Lower-middle-income economies as per World Bank classification.

-Kateryna is CIArb’s Research Executive.
+Kateryna is CIArb’s Arbitration Professional Practice Manager.
 Before joining CIArb Kateryna trained with the Ministry of Foreign Affairs of Ukraine and practiced litigation with Integrites in Kyiv, Ukraine.
 Kateryna holds an LL.M in comparative and international dispute resolution from Queen Mary University of London and an LL.M in international trade regulation from the Institute of International Relations, Taras Shevchenko National University of Kyiv, where she also obtained an LL.B in international private law.
 Kateryna is responsible for maintaining the research strategy that contributes towards CIArb objectives concerning the use of alternative dispute resolution.
 She is, in particular, a co-author of the CIArb Guidance Note on Remote Dispute Resolution Proceedings, CIArb Framework Guideline on the Use of Technology in International Arbitration and acts as the lead UNCITRAL Working Group II (Dispute Settlement) delegate.

 Stephanie Cohen is a Canadian arbitrator of international and domestic commercial disputes based in New York City and admitted to practice law in New York and Ontario, Canada.
 She has more than 20 years of experience in international arbitration and is recognized as a leading arbitrator by Chambers Global and USA Guides and Who’s Who Legal.
 She serves on arbitrator rosters for the AAA and ICDR, is a CPR Distinguished Neutral, a Fellow of the Chartered Institute of Arbitrators and Chair of its New York Branch.